GuillaumeIsabelleX/docker-compose-lamp/README.md

 # Branch Goal :

-* Migrate the Data from Py to HU and try run with the new wordpress distribution.
+* --@STCGoal Migrate the Data from Py to HU and try run with the new wordpress distribution.